Knotx/knotx/README.md

 To build it you also need Maven.

+## Modules
+Knot.x has two modules: **knotx-core** and **knotx-example**.

+*Core module* contains Knot.x application without any example data / mock endpoints.
+It can be deployed as standalone verticle (see http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html).
+See configuration section to deploy Knot.x core module.

+*Example module* contains Knot.x application, example template repositories and mock services.
+Internally it starts three independent verticles (for Knot.x application, example template repositories and mock services).
+This module is perfect entry point to Knot.x world.

 ## Building

-To build it simply checkout the project, run:
+To build it simply checkout the project, run (from parent directory):

 ```
-mvn clean install
+mvn clean package
 ```
-and find the executable jar in the `target` directory.
+and find the executable jar in the `knotx-example/target` directory.

-Alternatively, you can just download the most recent `.jar` file.
+Alternatively, you can just download the most recent `knotx-example-XXX.jar` file.

-## Executing from maven
+### Executing from maven

-To run it from maven execute the following command:
+To run it from maven execute the following command (from parent directory):
 ```
-mvn spring-boot:run
+mvn clean spring-boot:run
 ```
-This will run the sample server with mock service and default settings.
+This will run the sample server with mock service and default settings (Spring Boot is configured to run knotx-example module as default module).

-## Executing fat jar
+### Executing fat jar

 To run it execute the following command:

 ```
-java -jar knot.x.jar
+java -jar knotx-example-XXX.jar
 ```

 This will run the server with default settings.